ccli8/NuMaker-mbed-docs/Keil/BUILD_ARMCC_DEBUG_KEIL.md

 At first glance, this is unnecessary because mbed tool already supports **Export Keil Project**.
 But it is still useful because:

 1. Sometimes a bug can only re-produce with the original executable built by mbed CLI.
 An executable built from exported Keil project cannot re-produce the bug.
 1. Building with mbed CLI can take much less time than building the exported Keil project in Keil uVision IDE.

 The trick comes mainly from the [page](http://www.keil.com/support/docs/2310.htm) and some complements are added for mbed development.

 The *NuMaker-PFM-NUC472* board (*NUMAKER_PFM_NUC472* target) is taken as an example for explanation.

 ## Hardware setup
 1. Switch the *NuMaker-PFM-NUC472* board to **Debug** mode.
 1. Connect the board to the host computer via USB.

 ## mbed command line
 1. Guide ARM Compiler to generate uVision-compatible debug information in the JSON file `mbed-os/tools/profiles/develop.json` by:
-    1. Changing optimization level to `"-O0"`
+    1. Changing optimization level to **"-O0"**
-    1. Changing debug information level to `"-g"`
+    1. Changing debug information level to **"-g"**
-    1. Changing debug information format to `"-gdwarf-3"` for ARM Compiler 6
+    1. Changing debug information format to **"-gdwarf-3"** for ARM Compiler 6
+    1. Add **"-DMBED_DEBUG"** macro.
+        Also confirm `idle-thread-stack-size-debug-extra` is defined in `mbed-os/rtos/mbed_lib.json` for debug target.
+Both `MBED_DEBUG` and `idle-thread-stack-size-debug-extra` must be ready to enable extra idle thread stack size in debug build.

     <pre>
     "ARMC6": {
-        "common": ["-c", "--target=arm-arm-none-eabi", "-mthumb", <b>"-O0"</b>, <b>"-g"</b>, <b>"-gdwarf-3"</b>
+        "common": ["-c", "--target=arm-arm-none-eabi", "-mthumb", <b>"-O0"</b>, <b>"-g"</b>, <b>"-gdwarf-3"</b>, <b>"-DMBED_DEBUG"</b>,
                    "-Wno-armcc-pragma-push-pop", "-Wno-armcc-pragma-anon-unions",
                    "-DMULADDC_CANNOT_USE_R7", "-fdata-sections",
                    "-fno-exceptions", "-MMD", "-D_LIBCPP_EXTERN_TEMPLATE(...)="],